kaikue/Oceania-MG/README.md

 	- make inventories work with gamepad
 	- In-game rebinding menu
 - Rendering
+	- Render types- beyond CTM
+		- Pipes/kelp- 4x4 spritesheet
+		- Ore- get background from majority of adjacent blocks, CTM render that with ore overlay on top (or just ore overlay if no dirt/rock/etc.)
 	- Viewport
 	- color tint or just outline for player target? lightening is hard especially above water
 		- darker for background? or both?